 9. National Pension Commission (PenCom)

-PenCom regulates pension funds and retirement benefits for federal and private sector employees.
+PenCom regulates Nigeria’s pension funds and retirement benefit schemes.

 Entry-level salary: ₦180,000 – ₦280,000 monthly